 A Parisian native, George, made his home in the New York islands in 2003, studying geography and residing in almost every borough of New York City (including aboard his sailboat) before settling in Queens with his lovely wife and cat.
 As an urban explorer and restless vagabond, George has spent the past decade navigating the streets and waterways of the Big Apple by bicycle and by boat, but his voyages have taken him as far as Alaska and the Pacific Northwest, cycling 2,000 miles (3,200 km) in the world's largest temperate rainforest, and on his own personal Tour de France following the trace of his Huguenot ancestors.
 In the offseason, Captain George organizes sailing vacations around the world, and when he is not busy biking or sailing, he volunteers with local organizations and cooperatives that promote environmental protection, alternative energy, and urban sustainability.
 He was recently involved in a project designing and building bicycle generators for household electricity.
 George loves to experience the life of the city and he is delighted to show you around the block!

-In her fourth year with Bike the Big Apple
+In her fifth year with Bike the Big Apple

 Erin grew up in Pennsylvania and moved to New York City in 2005 to attend college.
 New York City blew her away so badly that she had no choice but to make it her permanent home.
 Erin has taken advantage of the immensely diverse opportunities the city has to offer by working an array of jobs including (in no particular order): chocolate maker, photographer, assistant bike mechanic, Bike the Big Apple sweep, photo technician, and currently an archivist.
 She now lives in Brooklyn where she spends her days off exploring the ever changing city and eating the varied and delicious food to be found there.
 She strives to learn new things everyday while doing one of her favorite things in the world: riding a bicycle.

-In his fourth year with Bike the Big Apple
+In his fifth year with Bike the Big Apple

 Born and raised in Brooklyn, Ray, believes that no visit to New York is complete without a trip to his part of town.
 After a 4-year stint studying Geology in rural Minnesota (and 7 months studying Spanish in Mexico), Ray returned to New York and began begrudgingly learning about Manhattan in order to become a more thorough tour guide.
 Today he will happily show you around the whole city but then will undoubtedly subject you to a vote on borough superiority.
 When he's not cruising around on 2 wheels he works with students, tutoring math and Spanish during the year and working at a sleepaway camp in New Hampshire during the summer.
 Other than Queens's Jamaica Bay, the most exotic places Ray has biked include Ireland, Spain, and Mexico where he would dodge pickups and buses past cornfields on his way to and from his university.